 Rule# 16: Rachel’s Rule

-“From each according to their ability, to each according to need”
+“From each according to their ability, to each according to their need.”

-At least at home I am a communist when it comes to raising the kids.
-I have little tolerance for making sure everyone gets the same slice of the pie in our family, I focus on what each of us can contribute and what each of us needs.
-The fairness of the system is that the central government ( Bobbi and I) can focus on the issues of the family and not focus on who is not getting their ‘fair share’.
+At least at home I am.
+When it comes to raising kids, I have little patience for making sure everyone gets the exact same slice of the pie.
+Instead, I focus on what each child can contribute and what each child needs.
+In our family, the fairness of the system comes from the fact that the “central government” (Bobbi and I) concern ourselves with what’s best for the whole family—not with tallying who got what yesterday.

 This entry was posted in Uncategorized.
 Bookmark the permalink.